raspberrypilearning/chomp-the-cheese/en/step_1.md

 ---

 - This project uses a technology called 'machine learning'.
 Machine learning systems are trained using a large amount of data﻿.
 The machine learning system used in this project has already been trained using a large number of photos, and your images will not be used to train it.
-- No images from your webcam are stored or sent to this website or any other website.
+- No images from your webcam are sent to this website or any other website.

 --- /collapse ---